My Lady Jane: Development

 The series is based on the historical young adult novels by Brodi Ashton, Cynthia Hand and Jodi Meadows.
 Production company Parkes & MacDonald produced the series with Gemma Burgess and Meredith Glynn as co-showrunner and executive producers, and Jamie Babbit directing the pilot and executive producer, whilst Sarah Bradshaw and Laurie MacDonald are executive producers.
 Eight episodes were ordered for season one of the series.

-In mid-August of 2024, it was reported that the series had been canceled.
+In mid-August 2024, it was reported that the series had been canceled.

 Casting

 In November 2022, Anna Chancellor, Rob Brydon, Dominic Cooper and Jim Broadbent were announced to have supporting roles as aristocrats.

 Filming

 Principal photography took place in the UK in 2022 ahead of a projected late 2023 release.
 In November 2022, filming was reported at Great Chalfield Manor, standing in for the Greys' residence Bradgate House, and Herstmonceux Castle in East Sussex, standing in for Hampton Court Palace.
 Production designer Will Hughes-Jones initially intended to use the real Hampton Court, but found its architecture had evolved too much since the 16th-century, whereas Herstmonceux "looks more like Hampton Court did back then than it does now".
 Still, the grounds of Hampton Court were used in the series for outdoor scenes.
 Hughes-Jones selected Broughton Castle for the Dudleys' residence.
 Other filming locations included Dover Castle, Dorney Court, Hatfield House, Ashridge, Chiltern Open Air Museum, Langley Park, St Bartholomew-the-Great, St Etheldreda's Hatfield, and Crossways Farm.